absolute-version/absolute-version-js/README.md

 It is a lot like the output of `git describe`, except it is semver compatible, and includes the branch name.

 Confused about why you would want this?
-Skip below to [why would I want this](#why-would-i-want-this)
+Skip below to [why would I want this](#why-would-i-want-this).

+_Note for everyone: Although this is a pact-foundation project, it is standalone from Pact, and is useful anywhere you want an absolute version for every git commit_

 ## What it does